rachyuthan/OE_CL_Processing/README.md

 pip install --extra-index-url https://pypi.orbitaleye.nl/simple cosmic_eye_client
 ```

-Run Labels.py to generate truth labels and pull images from server (only works for BHE).
+Run [Labels.py](Labels.py) to generate truth labels and pull images from server (only works for BHE).
-Run main.py and change directories in the config so that everything is pulled from the correct locations.
+Run [main.py](main.py) to perform inference on the images along with postprocessing on the images.
+Change directories in the config so that everything is pulled from the correct locations.
-Change the config settings to play around with the confidence threshold for accepting predictions and filtering false positives.
+Change the CONFIG settings to play around with the confidence threshold for accepting predictions and filtering false positives.
 Run the program.

+Training of the pretrained xView and Openbuildings dataset can be done with [train.py](train.py).
+This performs basic YOLO training with the default aumgmentation settings.
 More detailed documentation about how the YOLO model works and how to train and make predictions can be see in [documentation.md](documentation.md)

-Model weights pre-trained path: ./OE_CL_Processing/pre_trained/weights/best.pt
+Model weights for pre-trained xView adn Openbuildings Dataset path: ./OE_CL_Processing/pre_trained/weights/best.pt

+Transfer learning for customer images done with K-folds cross validation with 5 folds.
-K-folds weights: ./OE_CL_Processing/k_folds_cross_val_m/
+K-folds weights for customer data: ./OE_CL_Processing/k_folds_cross_val_m/

-The inference can be run on the entire [dataset](main.py) or on any [single image](single_image.py)
+The inference can be run on the entire [dataset](main.py) or on any [single image](single_image.py).
+The visualization of both shows a few things.
+Green boxes are true positives, red are false negatives or misses, purple boxes are false positives and grey boxes are predictions made on the image outside of the pipeline corridor.
+The gray boxes can be turned off to make the image cleaner as these are not counted in the metrics.
+Thinner box lines indicate model predictions, while thicker box lines indicate baseline labels.